Foxgloves are either biennial, producing a rosette of foliage in the first year followed by flowers in the second, or perennial, flowering every year.

 Gather ideas and inspiration on growing the different types of foxgloves with these foxglove planting combinations.

 Browse our pick of the best foxgloves to grow.

 Digitalis x mertonensis

-Digitalis x mertonensis is commonly known as the strawberry foxglove, owing to the large, pink-red blooms.
+Digitalis x mertonensis is commonly known as the strawberry foxglove, owing to its large, pink-red blooms.
 It’s a perennial species that will enjoy growing in moist, well-drained soil in full to partial shade.

-The small-flowered foxglove, Digitalis parviflora, has gorgeous, smokey orange blooms that are tightly packed in their masses on tapering stems.
-A hardy perennial species that is best grown in full sun or partial shade, in moist, well-drained soil.
+The small-flowered foxglove, Digitalis parviflora, has gorgeous, smokey orange blooms that are tightly packed on tapering stems.
+A hardy perennial species, it’s best grown in full sun or partial shade, in moist, well-drained soil.

 This hardy perennial species has large, warm-yellow flowers and is thought to be the longest-lived perennial foxglove.
-Reaches around 80cm in height and makes a lovely cut flower.
+It grows to around 80cm in height and makes a lovely cut flower.
 Grow Digitalis grandiflora in part shade in moist, well-drained soil.